SAFE-Stack/docs/docs/recipes/ui/routing-with-elmish.md

 ```
 ## 6. Initializing the application

-Create a function that initializes the app based on an url
+Create a function that initializes the app based on a url

 ```fsharp title="Index.fs"
 let initFromUrl url =